Financing & Reimbursement

 FMAPs are adjusted for each state on a three-year cycle to account for fluctuations in the economy.
 The FMAP is published annually in the Federal Register.

 For questions and answers about the increased FMAP rates available beginning in 2014 and beyond,

-To obtain the final FMAP state plan amendment (SPA) template which states are required to submit in order claim federal funding at the increased FMAP rates available for the new adult eligibility group effective beginning January 1, 2014, click here.
+The final FMAP state plan amendment (SPA) template which states are required to submit in order claim federal funding at the increased FMAP rates available for the new adult eligibility group effective beginning January 1, 2014.

-To obtain the instructions for completing the final FMAP state plan amendment (SPA) template above, click here.
+Instructions for completing the final FMAP state plan amendment (SPA) template above.